3rd World Congress of the Communist International: Canada

 In the lead-up to first congress of RILU, the U.S. communist organizer Ella Reeve Bloor travelled to Winnipeg where she sought to convince the One Big Union leader Robert B. Russell to attend the event.
 Russell did not agree, and Bloor then travelled to Toronto where she met with another OBU organizer, Joseph R. Knight.
 Knight would travel to Moscow along with the U.S. delegation and attended both the Comintern congress and the RILU congress.
 The used the pseudonym 'Morgan' whilst in Soviet Russia.
 Knight was a member of the Socialist Party of Canada, and was listed as a Socialist Party delegate in the Comintern congress documentation.

 China

 Zhang Tailei represented the Chinese Communist Party (CCP) at the congress.
-His participation was effectively managed by the Far Eastern Secretariat of the Comintern in Irkutsk, a process that the Communist Party organization in China was unaware of.
-Zhang had no contact with the Communist Party in China.
+His participation was effectively managed by the Far Eastern Bureau of the Communist International in Irkutsk, a process that the CCP was unaware of.
+Zhang had no contact with the CCP in China.
 Afterward the CCP ratified the nomination of Zhang.
 Zhang would address the congress plenary.